AhmedAredah/container/README.md

 ```

  2. Compiler Settings:
- - containerlib is compiled with Qt 6.4.3.
+ - containerlib is compiled with Qt 6.8.0.
+But any Qt version 6 would work.
  - The library supports both Debug and Release configurations.

  3. Qt Dependencies: Make sure Qt is installed and the environment variable QT_DIR is set correctly.
 For example: